itpp-labs/pos-addons/pos_printer_network/doc/index.rst

   * Open POS configuration form
   * Click on ``[Edit]``
-  * Specify IP address for ``Hardware Proxy / PosBox``
+  * Specify IP address for ``Hardware Proxy / PosBox`` -- the hostname or ip address of the your PosBox.
+It will be looked up in local network, if is not set.
-  * Check the "Network Printer" box
+  * Switch **Printer Type** to *Network Printer*
-  * Specify the network printer IP address for Receipt Printer (optional)
+  * Specify the network printer IP address for Receipt Printer
   * Add an item (network printer) in the "Order Printers" menu
   * Click on ``[Save]``